biddy1618/newsProject/readme.md

 * * Text into units by - word2vec, CNN for n-grams

+* I was thinking a lot about where to start but couldn't come to specific decision.
+So I think it is better start with deduplication task (or retrieval of similar articles) based on __TF-IDF__.
+So, let's go ahead and start working on this shit.

 The project will be run based on flask server.
 The server will act as a daemon for crawler fetching the web-data while computer is on.